 This has culminated in our excellent rating in the national student satisfaction survey that has underpinned our well-established reputation for teaching Social Work.

 This course is approved by social work regulator Social Work England.

-By the end of the course you will be ready to register with Social Work England and begin your career as social work professional.
+By the end of the course, you will be eligible to apply to register with Social Work England and begin your career as social work professional.

 On this course you will: